COARE – Computing and Archiving Research Environment

 - Science Cloud

-The Science Cloud is one of the main services that the CoARE project offers.
-Science Cloud provides cloud-based services to researchers and students by providing virtual machines (VM).
+The Science Cloud is one of the main services that the COARE project offers.
+Science Cloud provides cloud-based services to researchers and students through the provision of virtual machines (VM).

 A default allocation per service is already set to ensure that CoARE facility resources will be fairly distributed to users.